 A header may refer to any of the following:

-1. A header is text found at the top of an electronic document or hard copy.
-For example, in Microsoft Word a header could be created in a document to display the page number in the top corner of each page.
+1. A header is text found at the top of a page in an electronic document or hard copy.
+For example, in Microsoft Word, a header could be created in a document to display the page number in the top corner of each page.
 By contrast, a footer is found at the bottom of a page in an electronic document or hard copy.

 2. On a web page, the header is the top portion of a web page that contains the company name and logos.
 Contained between opening and closing <header> tags, this section also often contains a navigation bar to help users move between common areas on the site.